qbead/qbeadWebsite/content/book/colortheory.md

 <div id="acolortests">
 <div class="explain">

-Imagine a white sheet of paper (i.e. paper that does not absorb any of the colors of light falling on it) in a dark room.
+Imagine a white ball (i.e. a ball that reflects all of the colors of light falling on it) in a dark room.
 We shine three lights on it, with different intensity: a red, a green, and a blue light.
-If we shine them all together, we reflect all visible color components of the sheet of paper and see a white color.
+If we shine them all together, the ball reflects them all and see a white color.
 Take a moment to play around with these and see if you can make your favorite color!
-You can see what this white sheet of paper would look like below the sliders.
+You can see this illuminated ball below the sliders.
 </div>
 <div><input type="range" min="0" max="255" value="255" id="ared"><span class="spacer"></span><input type="range" min="0" max="255" value="255" id="agreen"><span class="spacer"></span><input type="range" min="0" max="255" value="255" id="ablue"></div>
 <div><span class="vis" id="aredshow">255</span><span class="spacer">+</span><span class="vis" id="agreenshow">255</span><span class="spacer">+</span><span class="vis" id="ablueshow">255</span><span class="spacer">=</span><span class="vis" id="argbshow">&nbsp;</span></div>